lkuper/CSE290Q-2019-09/course-overview.md

 TODO:

   - Make sure you have access to Canvas.
 (TODO)
-  - **For Monday, October 1**: If you haven't yet done so, look over the [list of readings](http://composition.al/CSE290Q-2019-09/readings.html), pick 2-4 papers that you'd like to present, and email me your choices.
+  - **For Monday, October 1**: If you haven't yet done so, look over the [list of readings](readings.html), pick 2-4 papers that you'd like to present, and email me your choices.
 (If you don't pick, I'll pick for you.)
-  - **For Monday, October 1**: Read the first reading assignment (TODO) and submit your response to Canvas (remember that [responses](http://composition.al/CSE290Q-2019-09/responses.html) are due by 11am on the day of class).
+  - **For Monday, October 1**: Read the first reading assignment and submit your response to Canvas (remember that responses are due by 11am on the day of class).